a2a-2018/a2a-2018/_posts/2018-03-05-Task-Review.md

 **Showcase work through one central platform** - (new task, medium)

 Frankie is a local painter in the Williamstown area.
-He uses this website to upload photos of his paintings and and organize his paintings in a thematic manner.
-He has the website because he wants a place for other people to see his art.
-He mostly wants potential employers to be able to look through his website and see what kind of art he does.
-He has also included contact information on his website for this reason.
-Frankie likes his website because he has the flexibility of showing his artwork exactly the way he wants, but wishes there was a way to somehow make his website more discoverable.
+He uses his website to upload photos of his paintings and and organize his paintings in a thematic manner.
+He has the website because he wants a place for other people, mainly potential employers, to be able to peruse his art and see what he’s about.
+He includes contact information on his website for this reason.
+Frankie likes having his own website because he has the flexibility of showing his artwork exactly the way he wants, but he wishes there was a way to make his it more discoverable.

 **Sort and filter art-related events by personal interest** - (new task, medium)